What is Construction Factoring?

 Invoice Factoring for Construction – Final Thoughts

-Construction factoring is a viable business financing method for companies that need cash flow help.
+Construction factoring is a viable business financing option for companies that require assistance with cash flow.
 The costs run higher than a traditional business loan, but it’s easier to qualify, and you use your assets instead of incurring business debt.

-Construction businesses with good credit or needing to borrow more significant amounts should consider other small business loan options.
-Companies that use construction factoring often approach it as temporary bridge financing.
+Construction businesses with good credit or those requiring larger loan amounts should consider alternative business loan options.
+Companies that use construction factoring often view it as a temporary bridge financing solution.

 However, some companies prefer the factoring partnership since factoring companies handle billing and payment processing.
-Some factoring companies provide additional accounts receivable management services as well.
+Some factoring companies also offer additional accounts receivable management services.

 Ensure you research your best options to find a factoring service and rate that works for your business needs.
 Look out for hidden fees in the factoring agreement and ensure you understand the terms and conditions.

-Contact us if you want to discuss your construction factoring options with United Capital Source.
+Contact us to discuss your construction factoring options with United Capital Source.
 Our financing experts will provide a complete breakdown of costs, so you don’t have to worry about hidden fees.